nickeubank/ds4humans/docs/_sources/40_in_practice/27_data_analysis_memos.md

 ### A Stakeholder's Mindset

 As you learn to write to stakeholders, it is important to begin by putting yourself in their shoes.
 What is it that *they* want to know?
-And how can I best communicate those facts to them?
+And how can you best communicate those facts to them?

 Here are a few facts that are true of most stakeholders:

 - **They have more to do than time to do it in:** nothing is more scarce in an organization than the time of decision makers. *The moment* it stops being obvious to your stakeholder why the material they are reading is directly relevant to them, they will stop reading and turn to one of the other hundred critical issues vying for their attention.
 - **Their life is full of problems.
 They want to know things that will help them solve those problems:** Whatever your DSM is trying to communicate to your stakeholder, your stakeholder is only likely to pay attention if you can clearly articulate for them how it will help address a problem that they have.
 It's not their job to figure out why different things may be useful (even if you think it should be) — it's your job to tell them why the thing you are telling them is useful.
 - **They aren't interested in checking your work:** unlike your professors, stakeholders will not generally be interested in checking your work.
 They only care about knowing things that will help solve their problems.
 That's not to say they aren't interested in seeing the evidence that supports the take-away you are trying to communicate, but they will almost never want to hear about the nitty-gritty details of data cleaning, feature encoding, model validation, etc. (unless your stakeholder is a fellow data scientist and the take-away you wish to communicate is about the best way to do these things in a relevant context).

-In light of these facts, what can we conclude about what belongs in your DSM?

-### Don't take reader attention for granted

 A good practice for writing to stakeholders is to imagine that while your stakeholder is reading your memo, they are simultaneously being bombarded by distractions.
 These distractions are constantly trying to get them to put down your memo instead of finishing.
 Your job as a writer is to (a) minimize the likelihood that they put your memo down, and (b) maximize the likelihood that if they do put it down, they've already learned the things you most want them to know.